Contentful plus Ruby

 To facilitate this collaboration, we’ve reworked two gems that simplify building Contentful-powered Rails apps:

 The best way to get going with Contentful and Rails is to work through our Using Contentful with a Ruby on Rails app tutorial.
-While it doesn’t use the gems mentioned previously, it is the most comprehensive guide there out there.
+While it doesn’t use the gems mentioned previously, it is the most comprehensive guide out there.

 Also commonly found in the Ruby community, Sinatra is a DSL that works under the philosophy of “creating web applications in Ruby with minimal effort.”